 What you will learn from this tip: What you should be looking for when it comes to portable storage devices.
-As they become smaller and more powerful, security risks and backup issues can become a real problem.
+As they become smaller and more powerful, security risks and

 IT managers who support home users, branch offices or employees who frequently travel may be tempted to equip them with new portable storage devices that are easy to set up and use, and may also increase the chances that users will actually back up their systems.
 At the same time, these devices can introduce major security holes and could even prevent files from being backed up to an organization's centralized backup systems.

 Portable storage devices are smaller and have more capacity than ever.
-They run the gamut from tiny, inexpensive flash drives that store as much as 8GB and USB disk drives that fit inside a shirt pocket, to shoebox-sized
+They run the gamut from tiny, inexpensive flash drives that store as much as 8GB and USB disk drives that fit inside a shirt pocket, to shoebox-sized network attached storage (NAS) devices that provide file and print services for less than $1,000.

 Most portable storage devices come with software that provides one-button backup or automatic file synchronization between two or more computers.
 Sometimes the software can even store operating system and application configuration settings, allowing users to restore not only their data but also their preferred settings, applications and email on any available computer.